 Remember Project Titan, the secret project that Apple started to take over the likes of Google, Tesla, and Uber in the self-driving, and largely automobile sector.
 The project has received many setbacks over the years but the company continues to assert that it is committed at making things work.
 However, while the company is working on its first automobile car, a new report has emerged stating that authorities have charged an ex-Apple employee for stealing trade secrets related to Project Titan.
-According to a report by Reuters, authorities charged the former employee with “downloading a blueprint related to a self-driving car on his personal laptop before attempting to flee the country.
+According to a report by Reuters, authorities charged the former employee with downloading a blueprint related to a self-driving car on his personal laptop before attempting to flee the country.
 Also Read - Jio-Google partnership: From JioPhone Next to new 5G collaboration and moreAlso Read - New iPhone SE to be the most affordable 5G phone from Apple, to launch in 2022

 Watch: Apple iOS 12 features